Lollipop loop, very easy.

 Hiking Trail Description

 Rochester Hollow has three marked trails that can be stacked to make a 3.5 mile, 4.7 mile, or 6.1 mile out-and-back hike.
-These trails — especially the Yellow and Red trails — are shockingly underused by bipeds despite being a clear hotspot among the quadruped set.
+These trails are underused — especially the Yellow and Red trails — despite being charming and historically vibrant, and a clear hotspot for forest wildlife.

 Make sure your nav system doesn’t guide you up Rose Mountain Road where you will be greeted by a sign that says “Not Matyas Road!”